-The environment variables \$CARRIER and \$CARRIER_OPTIONS are set by the secondary RC script.
-The name of this carrier-specific startup script is defined by the U-Boot environment variable rc2.
-The Shelf Manager can be reset to factory default parameter values if needed.
+The environment variables \$CARRIER\$ and $$CARRIER\OPTIONS$$ are set by the secondary RC script.
+The name of this carrier-specific startup script is defined by the U-Boot environment variable xc2.
+If needed, the U-Boot environment variables can be reset to default values, refer to section 6.2.

-3.3.1 Carrier-specific Configuration File
+3.3.1 Carrier-specific configuration file